dashfwd/kotlin-cache2k-spring/README.md

 will go back to being slow.

 #### Configuring Cache2K with Spring Boot using Gradle/Kotlin ####
-The general procedure for setting up Cache2K with Spring can be found [in the Cache2K documentation](https://cache2k.org/docs/latest/user-guide.html#spring).

-The procedure below is specific to this project (using Gradle and Kotlin).

-Steps that are required:
+The procedure to set up Cache2K is shown below.
+See also the [Cache2K Spring Setup documentation](https://cache2k.org/docs/latest/user-guide.html#spring) which provides a more general description of the procedure.
 - Add dependencies for Cache2K to your build (in [build.gradle.kts](https://github.com/dashfwd/kotlin-cache2k-spring/blob/master/build.gradle.kts)); specifically these lines:
 ```
 	val cache2kVersion = "1.2.2.Final"